 How to Shut Down and Reboot Remote PCs via the Command Prompt

 Thankfully, you can still reboot or shut down a remote PC, but you’ll need to do it manually via the Command Prompt.
-While connected to a remote PC, save all open documents and then launch the Command Prompt from the Start Menu in Windows 7 and earlier (Start > Run > cmd) or search for Command Prompt or cmd from the Windows 8 Start Screen.
+While connected to a remote PC, save all open documents and then launch the Command Prompt from the Start Menu in Windows 7 and earlier (Start > Run > cmd) or search for Command Prompt or cmd from the Windows 8 or Windows 10 Start Menu.

 In the Command Prompt window, we’ll be using the command shutdown.
 But we can’t just use it by itself — doing so will simply log off the current user, but leave the PC powered on.
 Instead, like many command line operations, we’ll need to add specific parameters to tell the shutdown command exactly what we want to do.
 So, to get started, type “shutdown” into the Command Prompt window, followed by a single space.
 Next, we’ll add the necessary parameters, with the major ones listed below: